akualab/gjoa/examples/rooms/README.md

 gjoa -logtostderr -v=3 train
 ```

-The output lokks like this:
+The output looks like this:

 ```
 $ gjoa -logtostderr -v=3 train